Coconut Water Benefits for Runners

 The main electrolytes are sodium, phosphate, chloride, potassium, calcium, and magnesium.

-Sodium is lost in the largest amount (between 200mg – 2000mg sodium per litre of sweat) But all electrolytes are important – they even help our muscles contract.
+Sodium is lost in the largest amount (between 200mg – 2000mg sodium per liter of sweat) But all electrolytes are important – they even help our muscles contract.

 Sodium and Other Electrolytes